APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system writes or deletes the service data in the (Services) data store.

 The system sends a "Service Acknowledgment" to the Owner.

+UC-25: Service Publication
+Author: Airo Ravinera Priority: High

+Purpose
+To allow any user (Patient, Staff) or the AI Agent to query and view the list of available services offered by the clinic.

+Actors
+Owner

+Dentist

+Receptionist

+Patient

+AI Agent

+Requirement Traceability
+BR-05: All users (Owner, Patient, Dentist, Receptionist, AI Agent) must be able to view available services offered by the clinic.

+BR-52: The patient must converse with an AI-Agent that enables them to inquire about the clinic's services.

+Preconditions
+Any user or the AI agent is accessing the system.

+Postconditions
+The system displays the "Available Services List" to the user/agent.

+Basic Flow
+The user or AI Agent submits a "View Available Services Request."

+The system receives the request.

+The system queries the (Services) data store.

+The system receives the service data.

+The system displays the "Available Services List."